david-martin/proposals/android-sdk/README.md

 ## Goals

 ### Primary Goal
- Provide a starting point for development of the Android SDKs based on the general architecture described in https://github.com/aerogear/proposals/blob/1b79c6323997a0fa4e9794bb2b91145702cf5a48/sdk/overview.md as well as define for Android what tools we will build (ie build plugins, IDE tooling, scripts, etc), the relationship between the "Core" SDK and "Service" SDKs, release and distribution processes, and processes for ensuring code quality (dependency management, static analysis, CI/CD, etc)
+  * Provide a starting point for development of the Android SDKs based on the general architecture described in https://github.com/aerogear/proposals/blob/1b79c6323997a0fa4e9794bb2b91145702cf5a48/sdk/overview.md
+  * Define the relationship between the "Core" SDK and "Service" SDKs
+  * Define Release and distribution processes
+  * Define processes for dependency management using a Maven BOM
+  * Define where documentation will be stored and generated

 ## Terms
 ### Core SDK
 The base library that provides the mechanisms for setting up mobile-core services.
-It will include interfaces for Requests, Responses, Services, Modules, and mechanisms for how they become composed.
+It will include interfaces for Requests, Responses, Services, Modules, and mechanisms for how they are configured, loaded, and exposed.
 ### Service Module
 A Service Module connects to a OpenShift service that provides some function.
-Examples of services are sync, keycloak, push, rest with RHOAR runtimes, etc
+Examples of services are sync, keycloak, push, rest with RHOAR runtimes, etc.  These services will be automatically configured by the CoreSDK based on values provided in mobile-services.json
 ### Application Module
-This is the code which is written by an application developer to bridge our modules and their application. (for example, application specific business logic)
+This is the code which is written by an application developer to bridge our modules and their application.
+It is explicitly called out so users can define behaviors that depends on Service Modules.

 ## Problem Description
 Mobile core will define services and bindings that represent various aspects of a mobile application.
 Examples of these aspects are Metrics, Authentication, and Data Synchronisation and provided by implementations such as Prometheus & Grafana, Keycloak, and fh-sync-server.
 The Android core SDK will be responsible for interfacing with mobile core and providing cross cutting functionality (network request building and execution, logging, error handling, etc) while service modules will be responsible for exposing aspect implementaiton specific features and behaviors to the application module as well as consuming deployment details provided by the core SDK.